Sarohia94/Project-3-Hangman/README.md

 ### Known Bugs

 ### PEP8
+Testing carried out via [PEP8 Validator](https://pep8ci.herokuapp.com/):
+* run.py - All clear, no errors found
+* hangman.py - 6 messages showing for, invalid escape sequence '\ '.
+These do not seem to affect the functionality of the game.
+* words.py - All clear, no errors found

 ### Manual Testing
 * Tested responsiveness with the different dimensions in dev tools and via [Responsive design checker](https://responsivedesignchecker.com/).